oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The RECOMMENDED minimum length of the randomly-generated portion of the salt is 128 bits.

-Note that minimum 128 bits would be necessary when SHA-256, or a function of similar strength is used.

 The Issuer MUST ensure that a new salt value is chosen for each claim, including when the same claim name occurs at different places in the